How to Ged Rid of Fingernail Lines

-This skin disorder causes scaling and inflammation and affects different parts of the body, among them the fingernails, in which horizontal lines can appear.
+This skin disorder causes scaling and inflammation and affects different parts of the body.
+It may also affect the fingernails, causing horizontal lines.

 Those who suffer from psoriasis may live with a great deal of discomfort, as the pain and itching can be overwhelming.

-Although psoriasis has no cure in theory, many people have noticed that eating a balanced and healthy diet produces favorable changes in their condition.
+Although psoriasis has no cure, many people have noticed that eating a balanced and healthy diet produces favorable changes in their condition.

 If you suffer from poor circulation and have other symptoms such as varicose veins and leg pressure or heaviness, it’s possible that this may be the cause of the lines in your nails.

-To obtain better circulation, we must live an active life and eat a fresh, complete diet.
+For better circulation, we must exercise and eat a fresh, complete diet.

-- We recommend increasing intake of red foods (tomato, red fruits, cayenne pepper,etc.)
+- We recommend increasing your intake of red foods (tomato, red fruits, cayenne pepper, etc.).

-- You can also take baths at alternating temperatures (cold-hot) and undergo massages with essential oils (rosemary, cypress, hamamelis).
+- You can also take baths at alternating temperatures (cold-hot) and undergo massages with essential oils (rosemary, cypress, witch hazel).

-Zinc is a mineral essential to many of the body’s functions; it is also needed in order to have strong, healthy nails.
+Zinc is a mineral essential to many of the body’s functions.
+It’s also needed for strong, healthy nails.